-7.1.5.1 Restricted Forwarding of Data to External Interfaces (including fax separation)
+7.1.5.1 Restricted Forwarding of Data to External Interfaces

 The TOE does not allow forwarding of data to an External Interface.
 The TOE contains only one External Interface in the evaluated configuration and that interface is the Shared-medium Interface.
 The terms External Interface and Shared-medium Interface are defined in [PP2600.1] and duplicated in section 8.2 of this Security Target.
-This implies that an administrator can configure the TOE to have a distinct functional separation between the analog fax phone line and the Shared-medium Interface (i.e., network interface) of the TOE.
-In the evaluated configuration, the forwarding of data functionality is disabled.